 WHERE DO I GET TRAFFIC ON A FOOD BLOG

-While every blogger would love to have thousands of followers who check their site daily generating a consistent income, it just does not work that way.
+While every blogger would love to have thousands of followers who check their site daily generating a consistent traffic and income, it just does not work that way.
 You need fresh people coming to your site, so you get page views for display ads or to click your affiliate links or buy your products.

 When their objective aligns with yours, you get some traffic which is good for them and you.
 But Google is not the internet police, and I’m sure will they will agree.
 But if you want to be ranked high by them, you need to do the things they like.
 They want to serve what they analyze as “the best” content to their users.
 Hopefully, it will be your content.